Old Ordnance Survey Maps of Worthing

 The Worthing map continues coverage eastward and stretches to the end of Brougham Road and to Seamill Farm.
 Features on this map include the pier, Chapel Road, South Street, St Paul's church, Brighton Road (where Oscar Wilde wrote 'The Importance of Being Earnest'), Infirmary, Homefield Park, more nursery greenhouses, Poors Ten Acres, St Georges church.
 Directory extracts on the reverse include street entries for Brighton Road, Chapel Road, Marine Parade, Marine Place, South Street, Warwick Road, Warwick Street.

-Follow this link for a complete list of our Sussex Series maps.
+• Follow these links for complete lists of our West Sussex and East Sussex maps.